-When users type a phrase into Google they are usually researching a topic or question.
-When you consider what your users are researching, your enterprise SEO marketing will benefit.
+When users type a phrase into Google, they usually research a topic or question.
+Your enterprise SEO marketing will benefit when you consider what your users are researching.

-If your website is an ecommerce site, then chances are they’re researching the best product to buy.
-By providing them with all of the answers, your site is more likely to encourage those users to purchase.
+If your website is an e-commerce site, then chances are they’re researching the best product to buy.
+By providing them with all the answers, your site will more likely encourage those users to purchase.

-Answering frequently asked questions about products, tips and ideas, and reviews from other users are ways to provide content that is optimized for search results.
+Answering frequently asked questions about products, tips and ideas, and reviews from other users are ways to provide optimized content for search results.

 Keywords for Research

-Getting access to Google’s Keyword Planner tool (or a similar tool like SEMrush or BrightEdge) gives you data insights to best make decisions.
+Getting access to Google’s Keyword Planner tool (or a similar tool like SEMrush or BrightEdge) gives you data insights to make decisions best.

-A keyword analysis includes a number of keywords with the broad sum of how often a term is searched in Google each month.
+A keyword analysis includes several keywords with the broad sum of how often a term is searched in Google monthly.

-By focusing on the high volume terms and working into the mid to lower volume terms that have a high intent to purchase, you can focus your optimization in an organized manner.
+By focusing on the high-volume terms and working into the mid to lower-volume terms with a high intent to purchase, you can focus your optimization in an organized manner.